 One of the reasons why I was able to sign Phil Rizzuto when he made it to the Hall of Fame was because I told him, “I will make it up to you.” after I bounced a check from an appearance a few years prior when I was starting up my new company.
 I spent three years doing everything I could for him just to make up for the mistake I had made.
 In the end, he chose us to represent him on his way to Cooperstown.

 Here's the story:

-Phil Rizzuto was one of my first clients, back in the early days of Steiner Sports.
+Phil Rizzuto was one of my first clients, back in the early day.
 I managed to book the Scooter for some store appearance.
 This was around 1989.